La Commission électorale, représentée par :Samira BARFIconfirme le...Lire plus

 Our first hypothesis is that only by moving from ‘mapping the urban metabolism’, to ‘designing with the urban metabolism’ we make possible for spatial designers, architects and alike, to move from an object-centered approach to a systemic one, engaging flows, actors and places into their proposals for urban transformation.

-Space Speculation is a studio fully in English, giving its participants a chance to practice this language (speaking, reading and writing).
-A mimimum level of A2 to B1 is expected to undertake the studio.
+Space Speculation is a studio taught in English, giving its participants a chance to practice and improve their language skills.
+A level of A2 to B1 is expected from students willing to undertake it.

 The studio starts from particular places and actors, so as to reclaim the highly contextual and contingent but transformative nature of any spatial design work.
 The geographical context is limited to Brussels' metropolitan area.
 For the last couple of years, we have devoted our attention to the Canal zone and the possibilities of developing an emancipatory project around circularity, exploring the opportunities offered by old industrial areas, and the ecosystems they are embedded, for transition.
 The work within the design unit is organized in groups, mimicking the collaborative and strongly 'dialogic' and interdisciplinary work in the real world.